Alabama Road Trip No. 45

 Step through the front door and you will see the beautiful hand-carved mahogany staircase to the left.
 Turn around and view the beautiful ruby-red stained Bohemian glass framing the door.
 The furnishings in the home are not original, but they are period pieces dating from 1870 and earlier, which makes the Richards House the only house museum in Mobile where you can sit on the furniture, according to docents.
 The only original piece of furniture is the Weber box grand piano in the entryway.

 In the dining room, you will see a coin silver tea set and just above it hangs a portrait of George Washington’s granddaughter.
-The docent tells the story that the granddaughter sold silver coins with her grandfather’s image to make the tea set.
+The docent tells the story that the granddaughter used silver coins with her grandfather’s image for the tea set.
 The fireplaces in the home are made of Carrara marble and display intricate workmanship.

 Highlights of the house include the beautiful carved staircase, the Red Parlor, which was the business office of Bishop Portier, and the Yellow Parlor with a pre-Civil War box grand piano made of rosewood with mother-of-pearl inlays and a few original ivory keys.
 Stop by the gift shop for books, rosaries and a great selection of cross jewelry.

 After it no longer served as a residence for the bishops, the house was a facility for the United Service Organization (USO) in the early 1940s, used as a meeting place for the Catholic Youth Organization in the 1950s, and was a private residence on numerous occasions before becoming a museum in 1978.
 It was placed on the National Register of Historic Places in 1970 and is the oldest structure under continuous ownership of the diocese.
 It has been restored twice, once in 1958 and again in 2007.
-Guided tours are available Tuesday through Friday, 10 a.m.–3 p.m.
+Guided tours are available.

 Worth the Drive